codex-academy/Front-end-Field-Guide/intro-preso.md

 # Frameworks: Pros

-^ can make complex things simpler often well maintained and well tested
+^ * can make complex things simpler
+* often well maintained and well tested
+* fast start up

 ---

 # Frameworks: Cons

-^ add a dependency to your project can be overkill for the problem you are trying to solve can be painful to upgrade can have a steep learning curve are solving someone else's problem, not yours
+^ * add a dependency to your project
+* can be overkill for the problem you are trying to solve
+* can be painful to upgrade
+* can have a steep learning curve
+* are solving someone else's problem, not yours

 ---

 # Roll your own framework, but borrow

-# Bootstrap
-# Foundation
+# Bootstrap, Foundation
+# Sites you like

+^ How to start building your own?

 ---